Complete Guide to FHIR Resources & API for Healthcare Interoperability

 Patient Access and Mobile Health Apps

 Giving patients direct access to their medical records via third-party apps is one of FHIR’s most revolutionary features.
-This is currently required by contemporary interoperability regulations for insurers and healthcare providers.
+Modern interoperability regulations for insurers and healthcare providers currently require this.
 FHIR-based APIs allow patients to access visit summaries, lab results, prescriptions, and even claims information.

-A surge of patient-facing applications has been spurred by this change.
+This change has spurred a surge of patient-facing applications.
 Hospital EHR systems now easily interface with smartphone wellness apps and personal health record technologies.

 Everything is based on standard queries rather than custom integrations.
 In addition to empowering patients, this encourages innovation and expands the ecosystem of health apps that aim to enhance care and participation.